 The Clinical School of Sydney Hospital was established in 1909 under the direction of the Board of Medical Studies and it afforded a full course of instruction in accordance with the curriculum of the University.
-3074 undergraduates have passed through this school.
+3074 undergraduates have passed through the school.

-Owing to major reorganisation of hospital services in the metropolitan region commenced in 1982, Sydney Hospital has been considerably reduced in size and it has not been possible for it to continue as a general teaching hospital of the University.
-Some clinical training has continued in conjunction with the Royal Prince Alfred Hospital but the full extent of this must await clarification of the role of the hospital and of the clinical resources that will be available.
+Owing to major reorganisation of hospital services in the metropolitan region in 1982, Sydney Hospital has been considerably reduced in size and it has not been possible for it to continue as a general teaching hospital of the University.
+Some clinical training has continued in conjunction with the Royal Prince Alfred Hospital.